Movie #2: Into the Wild

 It is easy and free to become a seller, and Etsy only takes a small portion of your profits.
 As a buyer, this site is a gold mine of jewelry, photography, stationery, clothing, pottery, etc. There are also great options that help you shop locally, or according to color preference.
 Many sellers will create custom items at your request.
 If you see something you like, keep in mind that many items are unique and aren't created in bulk.

-showcase great design, but it provides a "how-to" section, lists events, and encourages contest participation on their news page.
+If you love Etsy but you don't follow the blog, you should.
+Not only does it showcase great design, but it provides a "how-to" section, lists events, and encourages contest participation on their news page.

 Click on the "Craftivism" portion of the blog and discover how you can use your passion to become an activist.
-Many Etsy sellers are doing their part to help
+Many Etsy sellers are doing their part to help clean the gulf.
+Another featured article discusses the Combat Paper Project, which helps soldiers reclaim their stories and express their experiences through art.

 Look for a post in the near future that lists my favorite Etsy sellers.